The Complexity of Probabilistic Lobbying: Abstract

-Our modification to the model will bring in the concept of issue weighting.
+We now augment the model to include the concept of issue weighting.
 It is reasonable to surmise that certain issues will be of more importance to The Lobby than others.
 For this reason we will allow The Lobby to specify higher weights to the issues that they deem more important.
 These positive integer weights will be defined for each issue.